shawnpflueger/ReactTypeScriptDemo/README.md

 # Demos

 As of this writing the repository basically consists of 7 demonstration items.
+I'm still working on adding more commentary in the files themselves along with tests.
+If you want some commentary on the basics, along with a bit of a look at some the more advanced concepts of React, take a look at App.tsx.
+I'm continuously updating and improving it as I get to know React better.
+And expect some additional features down the line as I explore React-adjacent libraries.

 ## Clock